Adel 'Big Bird' Anouche shares his best Street Fighter tips

 Big Bird isn't here to go easy on newcomers, though, as he says the depth of your research may be the key to becoming a Street Fighter champion.
 "Once you've settled on a character, learn their entire move list, figure out what anti-air the character has, learn the bread and butter [this means their key combos], and how to navigate the ground game with them.
 There doesn't seem to be a limit to how much you can learn about your character.

-"I'm a firm believer that you have to like the character to do well so I'd actually prioritise learning a favourite over an easy character."
+"I'm a firm believer that you have to like the character to do well so I'd actually prioritize learning a favorite over an easy character."

 The new game will allow professionals like Big Bird to train their characters using the built-in frame data in training mode.
 This is useful when you’re learning when to punish and when to hold back.
 “It always comes down to frame data.
 Some moves look punishable visually, but if you want to be 100 percent sure when you can punish and when you can’t, frame data is your best friend.”